TrexAki/Linux-Devops-Scripts/README.md

 # Linux-Devops-Scripts
-Collection of Linux scripts and projects
+Collection of Linux scripts and projects for my devops practice. thanks